mrb113/RTSPlib/README.md

 RTSPlib
 =======

 **THIS CODE IS PROBABLY BAD.
-It was my first time writing C. Now I'm a C developer and will probably cringe if I look at the source code.**
+It was basically my first time writing C. Maybe you'll still find this library useful as a reference, though?**